-The Securities shall be listed with the Colombian Stock Exchange [Bolsa de Valores de Colombia S.A.].
-The listing with the Colombian Stock Exchange neither guarantee the Securities' quality, nor the Issuer's solvency.
+The Securities will be listed with the Colombian Stock Exchange [Bolsa de Valores de Colombia S.A.].
+The listing with the Colombian Stock Exchange neither guarantee the Securities' worthiness, nor the Issuer's solvency.

-Issuance Program's Placement Term Currently, the Placement Term of the global amount under the Issuance Program is three (3) years as of Resolution No. 0433 of April 9, 2018, issued by the Financial Superintendency of Colombia, and until April twenty-six (26), 2021.
+Issuance Program's Placement Term Currently, the Placement Term of the global capped amount under the Issuance Program is five (5) years counted as of Resolution No. 0338 of April 12, 2021, issued by the Financial Superintendency of Colombia.

 This term may be renewed for equal periods before its expiration.

-The Placement Term of the global amount under the Issuance Program was initially authorized by the Financial Superintendency of Colombia through Official Letter No. 2006013931 of March 30, 2006 and has been renewed three times for the same three (3) years-period, through: (i) Official Letter No. 2009022491 of March 24, 2009, reiterated by the Financial Superintendency of Colombia through Resolution No. 1415 of September 18, 2009; (ii) Resolution No. 0256 of February 23, 2012; (iii) Resolution No. 0279 of March 11, 2015; and Resolution No. 0433 of April 9, 2018, issued by the Financial Superintendency of Colombia.
+The Placement Term of the global capped amount under the Issuance Program was initially authorized by the Financial Superintendency of Colombia through Official Letter No. 2006013931 of March 30, 2006 and has been renewed five times through: (i) (i) Official Letter No. 2009022491 of March 24, 2009, reiterated by the Financial Superintendency of Colombian through Resolution No. 1415 of September 18, 2009; (ii) Resolution No. 0256 of February 23, 2012; (iii) Resolution No. 0279 of March 11, 2015; and (iv) Resolution No. 0433 of April 9, 2018.